 Our take on it

 What is working software over comprehensive documentation for us?
 If you are a regular reader of our blog, you’ll be in the know that at Starttech we go the lean way.
-Our lean acceleration team makes the best effort to guide our startups in applying Lean and Agile methodologies from day one.
+Our Venture Building team makes the best effort to guide our startups in applying Lean and Agile methodologies from day one.
 By helping startups be in the mindset of “working software over comprehensive documentation”, we help them minimize waste; and radically increase the chances of future success.

 Element of trust